davidkhala/mq/rabbitmq/container/README.md

-## Configuration file
-/etc/rabbitmq/rabbitmq.conf

 # Deprecation notices

-> Startnig from RabbitMQ 3.9, all of the docker-specific variables listed below are deprecated and no longer used.
+> Starting from RabbitMQ 3.9, all of the docker-specific variables listed below are deprecated and no longer used.

 ```
 RABBITMQ_DEFAULT_PASS_FILE
 RABBITMQ_DEFAULT_USER_FILE